KomailMK/anemia-detection-using-machine-learning/README.md

 - **Clinical Test Data**: Includes features like Hemoglobin, Hematocrit, MCV, MCH, etc.
 - **Image Data**: Converted image pixel data to RGB percentages to use as input for prediction

-> Note: Due to data sensitivity, dummy data is used for demo purposes.
+> Note: Models are still under active development as we're still collecting data.

 ---